budak7273/ArmorModules/README.md

 You Suit can also hold Suit Fuel.
 Although your Suit will attempt to hold a buffer of Suit Fuel at all times, it **does not consume any Suit Fuel on its own** - **specific Modules require it to operate**.
 Examples of this include the Integrated Jetpack, Fuel Runners, and Bio Burner modules.

 Note that Suit Fuel is not limited to only base-game [Packaged Fuel](https://satisfactory.fandom.com/wiki/Packaged_Fuel) - your Suit can refuel by consuming any of the items it supports, which can be viewing in the Suit Stats section.
 Some Modules can grant your suit access to additional fuel item options (for example, the Integrated Jetpack allows all suits to use Packaged Fuel), or even generate Suit Fuel for you without consuming any items.

+You can find a comparion of the different kinds of fuels suits can use (assuming access to all tech tiers) [here](https://docs.google.com/spreadsheets/d/1yn1Pswj76ZDBuDiWO8Alr5WgTfqHipKUIJsz8m7AbfI/edit).

 ![Allowed Fuels](https://i.imgur.com/ZMdYfiV.png)